Shoulder Osteoarthritis

 What is shoulder osteoarthritis?

-Osteoarthritis is the most common form of arthritis.
-It affects the cartilage within the shoulder joint.
-This cartilage acts as a natural suspension and cushioning within the joint.
-Gradually over time, the cartilage can thin and the bag (capsule) which surrounds the joint can become irritable.
-Interestingly, we now know that these changes within the joint can occur without pain but sometimes these changes can cause symptoms.
+Osteoarthritis affects the cartilage in the shoulder joint, which acts as a natural suspension and cushioning within the joint.
+Over time, the cartilage can thin, and the joint capsule may become irritated.
+While these changes can occur without pain, they may sometimes lead to symptoms.

 Symptoms may include: